 Test your email IQ.

 Q: How many copies of Woe Is I: The Grammarphobe’s Guide to Better English in Plain English have been sold?

-A: Nearly half a million, and not all of them are in plain English!
+A: Half a million, and not all of them are in plain English!
 To the left is the cover of the Japanese edition.